 Amount of music content

-In February 2021, Spotify reported having as many as 50 million songs out of the 70 million total tracks on the app.
-And about 60,000 songs were being added every day.
-At that rate, Spotify’s music library has likely increased to about 60 million as of this writing.
+As of February 2022, Spotify has a total of 82 million songs, with about 60,000 songs added every day.
 This puts them above competitors like Amazon Music and Youtube Music, and at par with the likes of Apple Music.

 Spotify’s mainstream offerings are plentiful, thanks to global licensing deals with UMG, Warner Music, and Sony Music Entertainment.
 Spotify has also teamed up with Billboard, which curates over 129 playlists on the app.
 This includes the Billboard Hot 100 playlist, which caters to over 1.9 million listeners.

 Spotify also offers a good indie music selection for those who prefer something different.
 This is largely thanks to licensing agreements with Merlin, which represents over 20,000 indie labels and distributors.
 On the app’s Indie section, you’ll find about 44 playlists curated by Spotify.
 A quick search will pull up over a hundred more curated by well-known indie labels and publications.